 Below, we will be specifically interested in cases when the equilibrium strategies are in feedback form, meaning that $\alpha_{t}^{i,j}=\upalpha(t,i,P_{t})(j)$ for a function $\upalpha : [0,T] \times \ES \times {\mathcal S}_{d-1} \times \ES \ni (t,i,p,j) \mapsto \upalpha(t,i,p)(j) \in \RR$ such that, for any $(t,p) \in [0,T] \times {\mathcal S}_{d-1}$ and any $i \in \ES$,

 in which case \eqref{eq:weak:sde:1} becomes a stochastic differential equation, the well-posedness of which is addressed in the next section, at least in a setting that is relevant to us, see Proposition \ref{thm:approximation:diffusion:2}.
 The function $\upalpha$ is said to be a {\it feedback strategy}.
 One of the key point in the latter statement is that the solution takes values in ${\mathcal S}_{d-1}$ itself.
-Another key point is that, whenever each $P^i_{0}$ is in $(0,+\infty)$ with probability 1 and each $\upalpha(t,j,p)(i)$ remains away from zero for $p_{i}$ is in the right neighborhood of $0$, the coordinates of the solution are shown to remain almost surely (strictly) positive, which plays a crucial role in the definition of our mean field game with common noise.
+Another key point is that, whenever each $p^i_{0}$ is in $(0,+\infty)$ and each $\upalpha(t,j,p)(i)$ remains away from zero for $p_{i}$ is in the right neighborhood of $0$, the coordinates of the solution are shown to remain almost surely (strictly) positive, which plays a crucial role in the definition of our mean field game with common noise.
 Below, we ensure strict positivity of the rate transition from $j$ to $i$ for $p_{i}$ small enough by forcing accordingly the dynamics at the boundary of the simplex\footnote{\ We recall the convention introduced in the very beginning of the paper according to which the boundary is here understood as the boundary of $\hat{\mathcal S}_{d-1}$ under the identification of ${\mathcal S}_{d-1}$ and $\hat{\mathcal S}_{d-1}$ (and similarly for the interior).
-We take this convention for granted in the rest of the paper.} of the $(d-1)$-dimensional simplex (where $d$ is the cardinality of the state space) ; we make this point clear in \S \ref{subsub:repelled:from:boundary}.
-For the time being, we observe that the strict positivity of the solution (provided that we take it for granted) permits to rewrite the equation \eqref{eq:weak:sde:bis} in the form:
+We take this convention for granted in the rest of the paper.} of the $(d-1)$-dimensional simplex (where $d$ is the cardinality of the state space); we make this point clear in \S \ref{subsub:repelled:from:boundary}.
+Importantly, if this additional forcing at the boundary is strong enough, it also ensures that $\int_0^T 1/P^i_t dt$ has exponential moments of sufficiently high order, see Proposition \ref{expfin} For the time being, we observe that the strict positivity of the solution (provided that we take it for granted) permits to rewrite the equation \eqref{eq:weak:sde:bis} in the form:

 where, for consistency, we have replaced $\alpha_{t}^{j,i}$ by $\upalpha(t,j,P_{t})(i)$.